SEARCH ENGINE OPTIMIZATION

 What is Search Engine Optimization?

-Search Engine Optimization or "SEO" is the process of making your website more appealing to the search engines.
+Search Engine Optimization or "SEO" is the process of making your website more appealing to Google and other search engines.
 It involves many factors, from the keywords used in the title and text of your webpages, to the time users spend on your website, and even the number of links to and from your website.
 SEO professionals use a variety of tactics to improve rankings.

 In the early days, it was easy to rank for anything, whether it was related to your site or not – all you had to do was stuff keywords, a practice known as keyword stuffing, in your webpage, and you were good to go.
 Now?
 Ranking requires more effort, and relies on creating a valuable resource for your target audience, focusing on the users first, and the search engines second.